redis/redis-doc/commands/cluster-reset.md

 Reset a Redis Cluster node, in a more or less drastic way depending on the reset type, which can be _hard_ or _soft_.
 Note that this command **does not work for masters if they hold any keys**.
-To completely reset a master node, keys must be removed first by callung `FLUSHALL` first, and then `CLUSTER RESET`.
+To completely reset a master node, keys must be removed first by calling `FLUSHALL` first, and then `CLUSTER RESET`.

 Effects on the node: